-It can stop you from talking or eating regularly, it can make you sick, and it can even wholly interrupt your train of thought.
+It can stop you from talking or eating normally, it can make you sick, and it can even completely interrupt your train of thought.
 But what are they?
 And why do they happen?

 Are Hiccups An Early Sign Of Pregnancy?

 Hiccups can absolutely be a sign of early pregnancy, this is because many of the causes of hiccups are related to other pregnancy symptoms.